 WEAVE at Los Rios

-Sexual assault of college-aged women continues to be a significant issue, and it has a substantial impact on young women’s educational experience.
+Sexual assault has a substantial impact on a student’s educational experience and success in college.
 Too often, we hear the stories after campuses fail their students.
 Additionally, these cases highlight that when victims report assaults to their schools, including campus law enforcement and counseling centers, their reports may not be kept confidential.
 In fact, schools have latitude in who can be made aware of sexual assault reports, and victim approval for sharing is not required.
 In these situations, victims feel even further violated by the sharing of the details of their attack, in addition to not receiving the support they need and deserve.

 Last year, the Los Rios Community College District (LRCCD) proactively sought to strengthen resources for its students who experience sexual assault or domestic violence and established an innovative partnership with WEAVE.